learn-co-curriculum/java-csv-lab/README.md

 Leslie,Knope,waffles with whipped cream
 ```

-To implement the reading and writing of a CSV file, considering the following
+To implement the reading and writing of a CSV file, consider the following
 instructions and tips:

 - Write the method to write to a CSV file.